MoodShuffle Support

 What are the future plans for MoodShuffle?

-MoodShuffle won't run / crashes immediately
+What if MoodShuffle won't run or crashes immediately?

 If you have met the system requirements, the only reason why MoodShuffle wouldn't run is if you don't actually have any songs in your library.
-MoodShuffle only uses songs on your computer that are actually loaded into the iTunes application.
+MoodShuffle only uses songs on your device that are actually loaded into the iTunes application.

-Why won't MoodShuffle play my music?
+Why won't MoodShuffle play all my music?

-MoodShuffle is only able to see songs on your computer that are actually loaded into iTunes.
-If you have other mp3 files on your computer, but you have not loaded them into iTunes, MoodShuffle will not be able to play them.
+MoodShuffle is only able to see songs on your device that are actually loaded into iTunes.
+If you have other mp3 files on your device, but you have not loaded them into iTunes, MoodShuffle will not be able to play them.
 The reason for this is because MoodShuffle does not maintain an independent database of your songs and their associated data.
 It uses the iTunes song database and updates it accordingly.

 This may change in the future, but for now all of your songs need to be loaded into iTunes if you want to hear them through MoodShuffle.